5.11 Tuition and Fees

 There are two types of revenue fund fees:

-1. Revenue fund fees.
-Colleges and universities shall charge revenue fund fees for facilities that were constructed, renovated or acquired using revenue bonds or facilities that the board designated as part of the revenue fund.
-Revenue fund fees include but are not limited to:
+1. Revenue fund student fees.
+Colleges and universities shall charge revenue fund fees for facilities that were constructed, renovated, or acquired using revenue bonds or facilities that the board designated as part of the revenue fund.
+Revenue fund student fees include but are not limited to:

-5. Other revenue fund fees for eligible projects as may be approved by the board
+• Other revenue fund fees for eligible projects approved by the board

 Part 6.
 Student Consultation